The architecture of libxml2-wasm is depicted in the following diagram.

 s,

-To solve this problem,
+To address this issue,

 s and C strings).

-To dispose an object, call the dispose
+To dispose an object, invoke the dispose

 method from its wrapper: